dwyl/learn-tdd/README.md

 ## Bonus Level 4: _Documentation_ with [JSDoc](https://github.com/jsdoc3/jsdoc) (5 mins)

 > Note Bonus Level 4 ***requires node.js*** to be *installed* on your machine.
-> If you don't already have it installed, don't panic, you don't need know
+> If you don't already have it installed, don't panic, you don't need to know
 > *anything* about Node.js to work through the examples.
 To download, visit: https://nodejs.org/en/download/ and get the version for your Operating System.